Commentary by Jack Kelley

 An unexpected event that will threaten Israel’s very existence is set to take place soon and God will use it to bring the whole nation running back to Him, ending a 2000 year estrangement.
 This event won’t be a protracted one that causes them to slowly conclude that they’re doomed and drive them to their knees in a desperate plea for help.
 Rather it will be one orchestrated and executed by God Himself for the specific purpose of opening spiritual eyes that have been blinded since that first Palm Sunday.
 It will happen so fast that they won’t realize what has transpired until it’s all over.

 Today there appears to be a growing desire among some in Israel for a Temple.
 But if you read between the lines you’ll see it’s a nationalistic movement, not a spiritual one.
 Advocates are hoping a Temple will underscore their right to the land by demonstrating their historical presence there.
-But this movement is by no means reflective of the national mind set.
-Most people realize the danger in such a thing.
+But this movement is by no means reflective of the national mindset.
+Most people realize the danger of such a thing.

 One More Time